FDA warns against baby neck floats after child dies, another hospitalized

 (NEXSTAR) – The U.S. Food and Drug Administration is advising parents and caregivers not to use neck floats for babies after one child died and another was hospitalized.

-The floatation devices — inflatable rings that are worn around a baby’s neck to allow them to float freely in the water — are marketed for children as young as 2 weeks old.
+The floatation devices—inflatable rings that are worn around a baby’s neck to allow them to float freely in the water—are marketed for children as young as two weeks old.
 In a press release Tuesday, the FDA warned against the use of the products which can lead to “death or serious injury.”

 “The FDA is aware that some manufacturers are claiming these products support water therapy interventions in babies with developmental delays or special needs and that the benefits of these products include increased muscle tone, greater flexibility and range of motion, increased lung capacity, better sleep quality, and increased brain and nervous system stimulation,” the release states.
 “The safety and effectiveness of neck floats to build strength, to promote motor development or as a physical therapy tool, have not been established.”